VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_8 Call_stack_analysis/Chapter_8 LAB_Playbook.md

 Before we start the call stack analysis exercises, what are the Indicators of Compromise (IOCs) that might help us identify malware in memory, or that might be used by EDR vendors to identify malware?
 You can use these IOCs as a guide to identify IOCs in your droppers.
 - The syscall and return statement should always be executed from a memory region in ntdll.dll, so that when the shellcode execution is complete, ntdll.dll is placed on top of the stack as the last element with the lowest memory address.
 - If a native function, for example ``ZwWaitForSingleObject``, is executed outside of a memory region in ntdll.dll.
 Native functions are part of ntdll.dll and should always be executed from memory in ntdll.dll.

-- Not directly an IOC in the context of the call stack itself, but also look for unbacked memory regions in the context of the meterpreter payload.
+As additional information, not directly an IOC in the context of the call stack itself, but also look for unbacked memory regions in the context of the meterpreter payload.
 For additional information, an unbacked memory region, sometimes referred to as "anonymous memory", is a region of memory that is not associated with a file on disk.
 This means that it's not backed up by a specific file, such as an executable (.exe) or dynamic link library (.dll) file.
 For example, if you look at legitimate memory areas with Process Hacker, you will see that they are of the type 'image' and also point to the associated image.
 If you look at a meterpreter payload in memory, you will see that there are also some memory areas of type "private" that do not point to an image.
 For example, the 4kB meterpreter stager can be identified.
 These types of memory areas are called "unbacked executable sections" and are usually classified as malicious by EDRs.Similarly, from an EDR's point of view, it is rather unusual for a thread to have, for example, memory areas in the .text (code) section marked as read (R), write (W) and executable (X) at the same time.
 By default, the .text section is a read-only section in the PE structure.
 When using a Meterpreter payload, this is not entirely true, because by using the Windows API VirtualAlloc, certain areas are additionally marked as write (W) and executable (X), or the affected memory area is marked as RWX in its entirety (PAGE_EXECUTE_READWRITE).
 See the following section for more details.
 <details>
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/fc279e98-b700-46f2-9995-02738febd3bd">